 Chapter 3 on the Spirit of Jefferson is a speech he made before a group of immigrants becoming naturalized on July 4, 1994.
 In it, he broaches how “these truths” we now hold to be “self-evident,” from the Declaration of Independence were never evident at all anywhere in the world up until the time of the American revolution.
 And, that the real revelation from the Declaration comes a sentence later when Jefferson writes: “That to secure these rights [the unalienable rights of Life, Liberty and the Pursuit of Happiness]… Governments are instituted among Men, deriving their just powers from the consent of the governed…”

 This past weekend, my family spent time in the newly opened Museum of the American Revolution in Philadelphia.
 It is well worth the visit.
 Besides a great remembrance of all that went into the revolution, Washington’s true leadership, and the amazing David and Goliath story of our nation’s birth, the museum respectfully addresses slavery, women’s subrogation, and the ongoing issue of Native Americans.
-Little did I know, or ever consider, that many slaves sided with Britain and King George who promised them freedom, and most Native American tribes also sided with the British, who set up boundaries to separate colonists to secure Native Lands.
+Little did I know, that many slaves sided with Britain and King George who promised them freedom, and most Native American tribes also sided with the British, who set up boundaries to separate colonists to secure Native Lands.
+But, it makes sense.

 Equally thought provoking were several areas dedicated to what the word “revolution” meant in colonial times.
 As one exhibit panel stated: “They [the revolutionaries] rejected monarchy as a form of government.
 Instead they fought for the right to rule themselves.
 They called their movement a ‘revolution.’
 By this, they meant a new turn in history, a new way of looking at the world.”